-When a force is applied to a rigid body, It changes its size and shape due to internal mechanical stress acting on it.
-This change is length is represented by strain.
-In this article we will discuss what is strain in mechanics, it’s type and how it is calculated.
-We suggest you also read this article on stress in mechanics.
+When external force is applied to a rigid body.
+It changes its size and shape due to internal mechanical stress acting on it.
+This change in length is represented by strain.
+This article covers what is strain in mechanics?
+Types of strain and how Mechanical Strain is calculated?

-Strain inside a body measures the deformation in a body by the application of external forces.
-Mathematically strain is equal to the ratio of change in length to the original length.
+Strain in mechanics measures the deformation in a material when stress is applied to it.
+Mathematically Mechanical strain is equal to the ratio of change in length to the original length.

 Strain is a dimensionless quantity and It is denoted by “ε”.
 Lets try to understand strain in context to external force and stress applied.

 A rubber band changes its length and cross section area when it is pulled with external force.
-This change in length and diameter can be represented by Strain.
+This change in length and cross section area can be represented by mechanical strain.

 - Cross Sectional Area: Higher the cross section area, lower will be the produced stress.
 As a result lower will be the strain.
 Therefore strain in mechanics is inversely proportional to cross section area of the body.

 Mathematically lateral strain is equal to the ratio of change in length to the original length in the direction perpendicular to the applied force.

 Mathematically Longitudinal strain is equal to the ratio of change in length to the original length in the direction of applied force.

 Mathematically shear strain is equal to the Change in the tangential angle in the direction of applied shear force.
 It’s value is measured in radians.

 Shear Strain (γ) = Tan θ